Electric and magnetic waveguides in graphene: quantum and classical

 ii) In the range of energies of bound or trapped classical states there will be a set of discrete values of energy for true bound quantum states.

-iii) In the case of energies with total reflection we may find some quantum states of partial tunnelling, allowing the transmission to the right region.
+iii) In the case of energies with total reflection we may find some quantum states of partial tunnelling, allowing the transmission to the outgoing region.

 iv) There could even exist bound quantum states in forbidden classical regions: scattering, trapped or reflection states.
-This is the case of edge states.
-We will see that the bound magnetic states will allow two of them have an edge character.
-This fact is quite important because edge states have special properties and there is only a few situations allowing for such states.
+This is the case of edge states \cite{lado15}.
+We will see that the magnetic bound states will allow two of them to have an edge character.
+This fact is quite important because edge states have special properties and there is only some special configurations allowing for such states.